Bifidobacterium infantis 35624 (Align® / Bifantis® / Meta Align®)

 Frequently asked questions about Bifidobacterium infantis 35624 (Align® / Bifantis® / Meta Align®)

-Does Bifidobacterium infantis 35624 (Align® / Bifantis® / Meta Align®) interact with medications?
+Does Bifidobacterium infantis 35624 interact with any medications?

-Known drug interactions may include: Antibiotics: take 2-3 hours apart from B. infantis 35624 dose.
+Possible interactions include: Antibiotics: take 2-3 hours apart from B. infantis 35624 dose.
 Most medications: well-tolerated combination profile.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.